Take The First Step To Buying Your First Home

 Moving home a lot

-- If you have been declared bankrupt or entered an IVA (Individual Voluntary Arrangement).
+• If you have been declared bankrupt or entered into an IVA (Individual Voluntary Arrangement).

 It won’t include the following information:

-However, you will asked for this information when applying for a mortgage.
+However, you will be asked for this information when applying for a mortgage.

-Some buy to let mortgages are not regulated by the Financial Conduct Authority.
+Commercial and some buy to let mortgages are not regulated by the Financial Conduct Authority